Manoomin porridge

-Manoomin porridge also known as wild rice porridge, is a breakfast dish in Minnesotan cuisine.
+Manoomin porridge, also known as wild rice porridge, is a breakfast dish in Minnesotan cuisine.
 It was inspired by Native American foodways, as seen with the usage of wild rice (manoomin).
-The dish is a porridge with wild rice, dried fruits, nuts, and maple syrup.
-The dish was invented at Hell's Kitchen in Minneapolis, but can be found at restaurants around the state.
+The dish is a porridge with wild rice, dairy (or dairy alternatives), dried fruits, nuts, and maple syrup.
+The dish was invented at Hell's Kitchen restaurant in Minneapolis, but can be found at restaurants around the state.